 Refractory metals (W,Re,Ta,Mo,Nb) and their alloys can exhibit exceptional properties at elevated temperatures.
 However, refectory metals tend to be relatively heavy and, in some cases, can be relatively difficult to form in complex shapes at low cost.
 Light composites of refractory metals with high-melting ceramics, which can be fabricated into dense, near net shapes at low temperatures, would be particularly attractive for advanced aerospace applications.
 In this project, WC powders have been pressed and shaped to cylindrical preforms.
 Secondly, these performs have been sintered slightly(presintered) into porous, rigid ones with about 50% open porosity.
 Finally, in order to reach dense...

-A bridge between dual porosity and multiscale models of heterogeneous deformable porous media, Article International Journal for Numerical and Analytical Methods in Geomechanics ; 2018 ; 03639061 (ISSN) ; Khoei, A. R ; Sharif University of Technology
+Article International Journal for Numerical and Analytical Methods in Geomechanics ; 2018 ; 03639061 (ISSN) ; Khoei, A. R ; Sharif University of Technology

 John Wiley and Sons Ltd 2018